omerfnz/txt2audio/frontend/README.md

 # 🎙️ AI Audiobook Studio - Frontend

-Modern, responsive, and user-friendly interface for the AI Audiobook Studio, built with React, TypeScript, and Tailwind CSS.
+Modern, responsive, and user-friendly interface for the AI Audiobook Studio, built with React, TypeScript, Tailwind CSS, and ShadCN UI.

 ## 🚀 Features